SeleniumHQ/selenium-ide/docs/plugins/adding-commands.md

 Playback options, detailing the execution environment:

-- `runId` - optional, a unique identifier for the current test run, can be used to infer certain commands were ran in the same run.
+- `runId` - optional, a unique identifier for the current test run, can be used to infer certain commands were performed during the same run.
 - `testId` - a persistent unique identifier for a test, even though the test's content may change, the same identifier will always be sent.
 - `frameId` - `integer` or `0 || undefined` indicates under which frame the command should be executed, `0` or `undefined` indicates that the command should be executed at the `window` level.
 - `tabId` - the tab to execute the command in.